Skip to content

 Whether to use automatic mixed precision (AMP) for the forward pass of the deep-learning components.
 If True (by default), AMP will be used with the default settings.
 If False, AMP will not be used.
 If a dtype is provided, it will be passed to the torch.autocast context manager.

-TYPE: Union[bool, Any] DEFAULT: INFER
+TYPE: Union[bool, Any] DEFAULT: None

 show_progress